 Context & Purpose

-There are, however, a number of barriers to implementing EMS programs in British Columbia and Canada.
+Despite demonstrated interest from First Nations elsewhere in Canada, take-up has been limited by a number of factors.
 Key amongst these are limited public awareness, communication gap between scholars and stewards, and complexity in the design and implementation of these programs.
-To address these obstacles, GVS is launching the FNECO.NET, an online knowledge-sharing platform for First Nations across Canada.
+The FNECO.NET, an online knowledge-sharing platform for First Nations across Canada, aims to address these obstacles.
 The objective is to leverage learned best practices, implement EMS programs, and build resilient ecosystems and communities.

 Developing this online knowledge-sharing center is an adaptive process.
 To create state of the art pedagogical tools, GVS is receiving support and guidance from leading specialists on EMS and First Nation Issues.
 This includes Dr. Richard ‘Umeek’ Atleo, a preeminent expert on Aboriginal education, and Ass.
 Prof. Harry Nelson (UBC), a leading thinker on forest policy and market-based instruments.